fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>You cannot enable/disable encryption in transit using the RDS management console or use a KMS key.</li>
   <li>Sales up by increaing instance size (compute and storage)</li>
   <li>Replicas is only to ready.
 It improves database scalability.</li>
-  <li>Read Replica: read-only copy of the primary database.
+  <li><a href="https://aws.amazon.com/about-aws/whats-new/2018/01/amazon-rds-read-replicas-now-support-multi-az-deployments/">Read Replicas</a>: read-only copy of the primary database.
 It can be cross-AZ and cross-region.
 Not used for recovery disaster, only for performance.
 It requeres Automatic backup.</li>
   <li>Multi-AZ: when a Multi-AZ DB instance is provisioned, RDS cautomatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
 RDS will automatically failover to the standby copy.</li>
   <li>It can use Auto scaling to add replicas</li>
   <li>Serveless</li>